Ayala Malls Cloverleaf

 Ayala Malls Cloverleaf is a shopping mall developed and managed by Ayala Malls, inside the Cloverleaf Estate in Quezon City.

-This is among Ayala Malls' establishments in Quezon City, after Ayala Malls Vertis North, UP Town Center and TriNoma.
+This is among the fifth Ayala Malls' establishments to be built in Quezon City after TriNoma, UP Town Center, Fairview Terraces and Ayala Malls Vertis North.
 It is located along A. Bonifacio Avenue just near the southern end of NLEX and the boundary of Caloocan at the Balintawak Cloverleaf.
 The mall opened on October 25, 2017.

 Cloverleaf Estate

 The mall is named after the cloverleaf interchange, built in the 1960s in response to increasing traffic activity in NLEX and neighboring cities, as well as the eponymous Cloverleaf Estate, where the mall sits on.
 The 11 ha land is hailed as one of the green-oriented developments of Ayala Corporation.
 Previously a market and factory complex of Central Textile Mills, it features high-rise residential condominiums from Avida Towers, and a future hospital facility.
 It is aimed to be a mixed-use area in the heart of the city.

 The Avida Towers Cloverleaf is sold out and its construction for tower 2 was launched in 2021.

 The mall is now targeted for expansion for the Phase 2 of its mall development, with construction scheduled to start in January 2020, and was targeted to be finished by 2022.
 However, presumably due to the COVID-19 pandemic, the expansion is not yet in effect.

 The estate is connected by various thoroughfares coming from Caloocan and Quezon City, including the Metro Manila Skyway Stage 3 and serves and provides access to the nearby barangays Balingasa and Apolonio Samson as well as a convenient stopover to and from NLEX.

+The site will also host the comeback flagship store of Makro, with the Ayala group resuming its previous investment role.